awslabs/containers-cost-allocation-dashboard/README.md

 # EKS Insights Dashboard

 This is an integration of Kubecost with AWS CID (Cloud Intelligence Dashboards) to create the EKS Insights Dashboard.<br />
-This dashboard is meant to provide the users with breakdown of their EKS clusters in-cluster costs, in a single-pane-of-glass with their other dashboards.
+This dashboard is meant to provide a breakdown of the EKS in-cluster costs in multi-cluster environment, in a single-pane-of-glass alongside the other CID dashboards.

 ## Architecture